c2buck/audio_transcriber/README.md

    - Click "Open HTML Report" to view the comprehensive report
    - HTML report includes hyperlinks to play original audio files

-### AI Review (Optional)

-1. **Setup Ollama**
-   - Ensure Ollama is installed and running
-   - Download a compatible model (e.g., `ollama pull llama2`)

-2. **Access AI Review Tab**
-   - Switch to the "🤖 AI Review" tab in the application

-3. **Load Transcript**
-   - Select the combined transcript file from your transcription output
-   - The app will parse segments for analysis

-4. **Configure Analysis**
-   - Enter case facts or specific analysis requirements
-   - Select the AI model for analysis

-5. **Start Review**
-   - Click "Start AI Review" to begin analysis
-   - Monitor progress as each segment is analyzed
-   - View detailed logs and results

 ## Backend Comparison

 | Backend | Speed | GPU Support | Memory Usage | Best For |